semantic-release/git/README.md

 ### Set up the SSH keys

-In order to allows `semantic-release` to push commits to your repository from the CI, you need to geneate a SSH key, add it to your Git hosted account, make it available on the CI environment.
+In order to allows Semantic-release to push commits to your repository from the CI, you need to geneate a SSH key, add it to your Git hosted account, make it available on the CI environment.

 #### Generate the SSH keys